-The Trustee regularly reviews the suitability of the Scheme's appointed asset managers and takes advice from its Investment Adviser regarding any changes.
+The Trustee regularly reviews the suitability of the Scheme's appointed asset managers and takes advice from its Investment Adviser with regard to any changes.
 This advice includes consideration of broader stewardship matters and the exercise of voting rights by the appointed managers.